lvlup-sw/DataFerry/README.md

-# DataFerry — Seamless Cache Synchronization for .NET Applications
+# DataFerry — Seamless Data Synchronization for .NET Applications

 **Simplify data access and boost resiliency with DataFerry, a generic caching solution designed for tight coupling between your cache and database.**